 The amount of ozone in the atmosphere is measured by instruments on the ground and carried aloft on balloons, aircraft, and satellites.
-Some instruments measure ozone locally by continuously drawing air samples into a small detection chamber.
-Other instruments measure ozone remotely over long distances by using ozone's unique optical absorption or emission properties.
+Some instruments measure ozone remotely over long distances by using ozone's unique optical absorption or emission properties.
+Other instruments measure ozone locally by continuously drawing air samples into a small detection chamber.